rintala/DD2423/lab2/comments_jr_lab2.md

   - second order derivative being equal to zero
   - the third order derivative being negative.

 - Introduce in each point a local coordinate system (u, v) such that the v direction is parallel to the gradient direction and the u direction is perpendicular to this.
-Then an edge can be defined as
+Then an edge can be defined as:

   􏰚 Lvv =0, Lvvv < 0